foreverphoenix/the-phoenix-flavour/content/tpf/introduction/_index.md

 - **Body Replacer:** None included.
 - **Needs and Survival Mods:** None included.

-TPF also includes several mods adding **new music tracks** which I added to a convenient [YouTube playlist](https://youtube.com/playlist?list=PLj_QypS-aCNNyUBLpYsFAeCJk1Zq0xnmV) for you to listen to while you work through the guide.
+Included in TPF-X (an official addon for the main guide) is among other things a collection of mods **new music tracks** which I added to a convenient [YouTube playlist](https://youtube.com/playlist?list=PLj_QypS-aCNNyUBLpYsFAeCJk1Zq0xnmV) for you to listen to while you work through the guide.

 ### Additional Mods

 Please wait until **after** you completed the guide and tested your setup before adding more mods, otherwise you will no longer be eligible to receive support on our Discord server should you need it.
 We do not - and cannot - offer support for setups that are not 100% TPF.
 This includes **Creation Club** content.

+If you want to expand the base TPF setup without losing support, there are:

+### TPF Addons

+Still want more mods after completing TPF?
+We got you covered.
+For users of the manual guide, there is the option to install **Addons** on top of the base TPF installation.

+**TPF-X** is the "official" addon by yours truly.
+It's fully modular and features a new music, new gear, support for Creation Club player homes as well as Rudy ENB, new followers (Lucien and Inigo), and more.

+Other addons include **Slidikins' Strenuous Skyrim** which implements survival mechanics and makes loot significantly rarer.
+Additionally, there are patches for other Creation Club content as well as an integration patch for **Legacy of the Dragonborn**.

+Find out about TPF Addons **[here](/tpf/tpf-addons/)**.
+Obviously they require an existing installation of base TPF.

 ### Our Tools